h2non/riprova/README.rst

 ``riprova`` (meaning ``retry`` in Italian) is a small, general-purpose and versatile `Python`_ library providing retry mechanisms with multiple backoff strategies for failed operations.

+It's domain agnostic and can be used within any code base.

 For a brief introduction about backoff mechanisms for potential failed operations, `read this article`_.